UMD-CS-STICs/389Lspring18/env/README.md

 Once you have the Ubuntu app installed, you'll likely need to create a new non-root user that you will login as.
 Check out these [instructions](https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-ubuntu-16-04).

 From here, you can just follow the Linux instructions above.
-All of the TAs use macOS, so let us know if we can improve these instructions at all.
-Any feedback here is much appreciated!

-#### Python
+## Python

 We will use [`pyenv`](https://github.com/pyenv/pyenv) to manage various versions of Python installed locally.
 For example, macOS comes with a pre-installed (usually outdated) version of Python.
 We'll be using Python 3.6.2.

 First, install `pyenv`:

 	$ curl -sL https://raw.githubusercontent.com/pyenv/pyenv-installer/master/bin/pyenv-installer | bash

 Next, add the following lines to your `~/.bashrc`:

 > **If you use Terminal.app on macOS**: Edit `~/.bash_profile` instead as Terminal opens a login shell for every new terminal window.
 Though you should consider just moving over to [iTerm2](https://www.iterm2.com/).